Events to be held around Scotland in celebration of Charles’s coronation

 Having held a Big Lunch each year since 2016, co-organiser Sonia Inkster said the special event to mark Charles’s coronation “has really given us something to look forward to”.

-“Rain or shine, it’s a firm fixture in our calendar each and every year – and this time it’s extra special,” she said.
+She added: “Rain or shine, it’s a firm fixture in our calendar each and every year – and this time it’s extra special.

 “We’ll be opening up the youth centre, putting tables on the seafront and inviting everyone to enjoy some food, music and togetherness.”